-Current conventional thinking is that learning is fixed — that learning ability is formed in the first three years of life and from then is a fact of life.
-After that educators and parents tend to have the mindset of “working around” learning issues with extra teaching and accomodations.
+Conventional thinking is that learning is fixed — that learning ability is largely formed in the first three years of life.
+After that educators and parents tend to have the mindset that nothing can be done about underlying learning, and so the focus is “work arounds” – mainly extra teaching and accommodations.

 If you are told your child is a visual learner and that you need to provide visual cues to help “that kind of learner” you are basically being told that your child is a visual learner and that’s that.

 Most learning is spoken.
 Reading is a language skill – it’s spoken language in a visual format.
 Decoding requires language dexterity, an understanding of language structures and vocabulary, then the ability to extract meaning.
 Furthermore, for the first ten plus years of life the vast, vast majority of learning is oral — listening to the world around you as a baby, then taking in verbal instructions from parents and educators.